marprin/laravel-midtrans/README.md

     php artisan vendor:publish --provider="Marprinhm\Midtrans\MidtransServiceProvider"

 Running command above will copy a config file to your project directory `config/midtrans.php` and you can set the variable.
+To set the variables, it's better to put in the .env file rather than change it directly on the config file, so in your .env file put

+    `MIDTRANS_IS_PRODUCTION`, `MIDTRANS_CLIENT_KEY` and `MIDTRANS_SERVER_KEY`

+based on your key that's on your midtrans dashboard.

 ## Using